Help Provide Relief to Neighbors in Need

 For those whose medical debts are relieved, the relief is a gift from a detached and disinterested third party (RIP) as an act of generosity, so relief of the debt does not count as income to the debtor.
 We will not file a Form 1099-C with the IRS.

-Due to HIPAA laws, RIP Medical Debt cannot disclose the names of the debt relief beneficiaries.
+Due to HIPAA laws, RIP Medical Debt cannot disclose the names, contact information or any other specific details of the debt relief beneficiaries.

 RIP Medical Debt cannot relieve debt by individual request.